Scott Snibbe is a new media artist, author, and host of the How to Train a Happy Mind meditation podcast.

 Björk: Biophilia (2011), was the world’s first app album created in collaboration with Björk and other artists and engineers, and the first app acquired for New York MoMA’s permanent art collection.

-Gravilux (1998, 2010), an interactive starfield meditation was first an art project then became a number one bestselling app in Apple’s iTunes App Store.
+Gravilux (1998, 2010), an interactive starfield meditation was first an art project then became a number one app in Apple’s iTunes App Store.

-To learn more about Snibbe’s interactive artwork, watch a 2011 CNN “Next List” profile on Snibbe, a recent artist’s talk at UC Santa Barbara, the 2013 Future of Storytelling documentary “The Future of Music”, Snibbe’s 2012 lecture at the Stanford Human Computer Interface Seminar, Interactivity as a Medium, the 2014 Creator’s Project profile “Building an iPad App for Björk”, and a 2005 PBS documentary on Snibbe’s early work and studio.
+To learn more, watch recent artist’s talks at The Commonwealth Club and UC Santa Barbara; the 2013 Future of Storytelling documentary The Future of Music; Dr. Sanjay Gupta’s 2011 CNN “Next List” profile on Snibbe; his 2012 lecture at the Stanford Human Computer Interface Seminar, Interactivity as a Medium; the 2014 Creator’s Project profile Building an iPad App for Björk, or the 2005 PBS documentary on Snibbe’s early work and studio.